ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 ## I have VMware workloads on {{site.data.keyword.cloud_notm}} bare metal servers with vSphere 6.5 and 6.7 and the support is ending.
 I am not using NSX for my workloads.
 What do I need to do keep the environment supported, and what options do I have?
 {: #faq-v2t-migration-6x-classic}

 General support for vSphere® 6.x ended on 15 October 2022.
-For more information, see [End of general support for vSphere 6.5 and vSAN 6.5 or 6.6](https://kb.vmware.com/s/article/83223){: external} and [VMware product lifecycle matrix](https://lifecycle.vmware.com/#/){: external}.
+For more information, see [End of general support for vSphere 6.5 and vSAN 6.5 or 6.6](https://kb.vmware.com/s/article/83223){: external} and [VMware product lifecycle matrix](https://www.vmware.com/#/){: external}.

 Instances with {{site.data.keyword.cloud_notm}} bare metal servers with vSphere 6.7 cannot be ordered post 21 June 2022. {{site.data.keyword.cloud_notm}} support for ordering all update levels of vSphere 6.5 ended on 10 October 2021, and vSphere 6.5 cannot be ordered post 21 June 2022.

 {{site.data.keyword.cloud_notm}} recommends an upgrade to vSphere 7.x.
 If you ordered your servers from the Bare metal catalog for {{site.data.keyword.cloud_notm}} Classic Infrastructure, you have the following options.

 * Check whether your server and its hardware options are compatible with vSphere 7.0.
 For more information, see [VMware compatibility guide](https://www.vmware.com/resources/compatibility/search.php){: external}.
 Alternatively, if you are running vCenter, you can upgrade your vCenter, set up vSphere Update Manager (VUM) or vSphere Lifecycle Manager, and run Hardware Compatibility Checks for the upgrade.
-* Order new {{site.data.keyword.cloud_notm}} bare metal servers with vSphere 7.x from the Bare metal catalog for {{site.data.keyword.cloud_notm}} Classic Infrastructure or from the VMware Solutions console, the vSphere offering.
+* Order new {{site.data.keyword.cloud_notm}} bare metal servers with vSphere 7.x from the Bare metal catalog for {{site.data.keyword.cloud_notm}} Classic Infrastructure or from the VMware Solutions console, the {{site.data.keyword.vcf-flex}} offering.
 Configure your vSphere host and vCenter Server and migrate the workloads.
 After the workloads are migrated, you can remove the VMware ESXi™ hosts from vCenter Server and decommission the old servers through the {{site.data.keyword.cloud_notm}} portal.

-## I have VMware Solutions - VMware vSphere, {{site.data.keyword.cloud_notm}} bare metal servers with vSphere 6.5 or 6.7, and the support is ending.
+## I have an old VMware vSphere instance, {{site.data.keyword.cloud_notm}} bare metal servers with vSphere 6.5 or 6.7, and the support is ending.
 I am not using NSX for my workloads.
 What do I need to do to keep the environment supported, and what options do I have?
 {: #faq-v2t-migration-6x-vss}

 General support for vSphere 6.x ended on 15 October 2022.
-For more information, see [End of general support for vSphere 6.5 and vSAN 6.5 or 6.6](https://kb.vmware.com/s/article/83223){: external} and [VMware product lifecycle matrix](https://lifecycle.vmware.com/#/){: external}.
+For more information, see [End of general support for vSphere 6.5 and vSAN 6.5 or 6.6](https://kb.vmware.com/s/article/83223){: external} and [VMware product lifecycle matrix](https://www.vmware.com/#/){: external}.

 Instances with {{site.data.keyword.cloud_notm}} bare metal servers with vSphere 6.7 cannot be ordered post 21 June 2022. {{site.data.keyword.cloud_notm}} support for ordering all update levels of VMware vSphere 6.5 ended on 10 October 2021, and VMware vSphere 6.5 cannot be ordered post 21 June 2022.

 {{site.data.keyword.cloud_notm}} recommends an upgrade to vSphere 7.x.
-If you ordered your servers from the VMware Solutions console, the VMware vSphere offering, you have the following options.
+If you ordered your servers from the VMware Solutions console, you have the following options.

 * Check whether your server and its hardware options are compatible with vSphere 7.0.
 For more information, see [VMware compatibility guide](https://www.vmware.com/resources/compatibility/search.php){: external}.
 Alternatively, you can upgrade your vCenter Server, set up vSphere Update Manager (VUM) or vSphere Lifecycle Manager, and run hardware compatibility checks for the upgrade.
-* Order new {{site.data.keyword.cloud_notm}} bare metal servers with vSphere 7.x from the VMware Solutions console, the VMware vSphere offering, configure your vSphere host and vCenter Server, and migrate the workloads.
+* Order new {{site.data.keyword.cloud_notm}} bare metal servers with vSphere 7.x from the VMware Solutions console, the {{site.data.keyword.vcf-flex}} offering.
+Configure your vSphere host and vCenter Server, and migrate the workloads.
 After the workloads are migrated, you can remove the ESXi hosts from vCenter and decommission the old servers from the {{site.data.keyword.cloud_notm}} portal.

-## I have VMware Solutions - vCenter Server with NSX-V, {{site.data.keyword.cloud_notm}} Bare Metal Servers with vSphere 6.5 or 6.7, and the support is ending.
+## I have an old vCenter Server with NSX-V instance, {{site.data.keyword.cloud_notm}} Bare Metal Servers with vSphere 6.5 or 6.7, and the support is ending.
 What do I need to do to keep the environment supported, and what options do I have?
 {: #faq-v2t-migration-6x-vcs}

 General support for vSphere 6.x ended on 15 October 2022.
-For more information, see [End of general support for vSphere 6.5 and vSAN 6.5 or 6.6](https://kb.vmware.com/s/article/83223){: external} and [VMware product lifecycle matrix](https://lifecycle.vmware.com/#/){: external}.
+For more information, see [End of general support for vSphere 6.5 and vSAN 6.5 or 6.6](https://kb.vmware.com/s/article/83223){: external} and [VMware product lifecycle matrix](https://www.vmware.com/#/){: external}.

-In addition, the vCenter Server instances with vSphere 6.5 or 6.7 typically run NSX-V 6.4.
+In addition, the old vCenter Server instances with vSphere 6.5 or 6.7 typically run NSX-V 6.4.
 NSX-V 6.4 was End of General Support on 16 January 2022 and End of Technical Guidance on 16 January 2023.
-An exclusive support agreement between VMware and IBM to support NSX-V until 31 December 2024 exists.
+VMware® by Broadcom and IBM have an exclusive agreement to support NSX-V until 15 January 2025.

 {{site.data.keyword.cloud_notm}} recommends an upgrade to vSphere 7.x and NSX-T™ 3.x or later.

 To migrate from NSX-V to NSX-T (also called a V2T migration), {{site.data.keyword.cloud_notm}} uses a migration approach that is called _lift-and-shift_.
-In the lift-and-shift approach, the {{site.data.keyword.cloud_notm}} automation is used to deploy a new vCenter Server instance.
-You need to migrate network configurations from NSX-V to NSX-T and migrate workloads between instances. {{site.data.keyword.cloud_notm}} provides extensive documentation for a validated approach and guidance for existing {{site.data.keyword.vmwaresolutions_short}} customers with vCenter Server instances.
+In the lift-and-shift approach, the {{site.data.keyword.cloud_notm}} automation is used to deploy a new {{site.data.keyword.vcf-auto-short}} instance.
+You need to migrate network configurations from NSX-V to NSX-T and migrate workloads between instances. {{site.data.keyword.cloud_notm}} provides extensive documentation for a validated approach and guidance for existing {{site.data.keyword.vmwaresolutions_short}} customers with {{site.data.keyword.vcf-auto-short}} instances.

 ## How do I know whether my {{site.data.keyword.cloud_notm}} bare metal server hardware is suitable for in-place vSphere 7.x upgrade?
 {: #faq-v2t-migration-7x-hw-support}